picosonic/js13k-2019/devdiary/diary.md

 This was my second game jam entry, also my second HTML5/JS game.
 My first from JS13k 2018 is available here [Planet Figadore has gone OFFLINE](https://github.com/picosonic/js13k-2018)

 First of all just before the theme was announced I created a new project template with updated build and minify steps from my entry last year.
+Which also made me want to fix some of the things about last year's entry, which I figured would be good to get some JS game coding practice in before the competion started.

 Once the theme was announced I had a bit of a thought about the kind of game I could create to fit the theme, these are some of my initial ideas ..